How to Track and Improve First Response Time by Channel and Agent

 Make it recurring, not reactive

-FRT analysis only becomes a coaching input when it's consistent.
 A one-time pull tells you who was slow last month.
-A weekly scheduled report tells you whether coaching is working, whether a process change had impact, and which agents are improving.
-Save your Querri project as a template, schedule it weekly, and build the ranked table into your regular 1:1 structure — not as a special event.
+A weekly scheduled report tells you whether anything is changing.
+Save your Querri project as a template and run it on a schedule.

 Frequently asked questions